PE and Sports Funding

 Athletics

-In June 2019, Keep Hatch competed in the Wokingham & District Primary Schools Athletic Association Annual Sports Day.
+Keep Hatch regularly competes in the Wokingham & District Primary Schools Athletic Association Annual Sports Day.
 We took part in sprints, long distance sprints, long jump, high jump and throwing.
 We also ran in relays teams.
-Our results for that year were:
+Our results for this year were:

 • Girls 14th